Deep Drawing with Stainless Steel

 Stainless steel offers several unique benefits over other materials; however these characteristics can make it a challenge for deep drawn metal stampings.
 Below are some points to consider:

 - Drawing stainless steel requires a greater level of force than other common drawing materials because it work hardens faster.

 - There is a layer of oxidized chromium that gives stainless steel its characteristic corrosion resistance and also creates a higher level of friction between the steel and the die, which also contributes to a need for more force.

 - Tooling must be coated and lubricated properly to minimize the cost of wear and tear.

 - The speed of deep drawing stainless must be adjusted to account for high friction, high pressure, depth of draw as well as other factors.
 Failing to calibrate the speed correctly can result in breakage or wrinkles.
 Typically, the deeper the draw, the slower the speed needs to be.

 Prospect Machine Products: Trusted Experts in Deep Drawing Stainless Steel

-For over 70 years, PMP has worked with customers over a wide range industrial sectors to provide cost-effective, high quality deep drawn solutions in a variety if metals including stainless steel.
+For over 70 years, PMP has worked with customers over a wide range of industrial sectors to provide cost-effective, high quality deep drawn solutions in a variety of metals including stainless steel.
 We will get you your part at the right time and at the right cost.